 Mt Bachelor/Bend, Oregon

-Select any combination of 1-4 days you like within our planned dates!
+Select any combination of 1-3 days you wish within our planned Camp period!
+4 day Camps also possible by special request.

 Recognized since 2001 by skiers around the world as one of the very best ski education events for adult skiers you'll find in the entire XC ski world.